 This is a computer based Implicit Association Test for measuring aggression.
 The IAT is designed in Millisecond Inquisit software so you will need to install Inquisit on the PC you want to run this IAT on.
 This particular IAT can be conducted in three different languages: German, Dutch, and English.
 The IAT is immediately followed by a demographic questionnaire.

-Inquisit took our IAT, standardize it, making it easier for everyone to use.
+Inquisit standardized our IAT making it easier for everyone to use.
 You can download this revised version of our IAT below:

 Download revised IAT from Inquisit